TDMA Routing on a Hypercube

 Bounded Latency

 The maximum number of hops in a 12-dimensional hypercube is 12 (all bits differ).
 The maximum number of phases is 24.
 Every message — regardless of source, destination, or network load — completes within one 24-phase cycle.
+This isn’t worst-case latency, it’s the latency for every possible message between every possible pairs of nodes in the hypercube.

 Wall-clock latency depends on phase duration: